wangziqi2016/matplotlib-c/README.md

 You would expect the plotting script to be imperative: Instead of detailing every single step to generate the plot, you simply express the basic structure and plotting parameters using one of the three types of statements.
-The plotting backend will then generate the Python source code compatible with matplotlib, and call Python interpreter to eventually materialize the drawing.
+The plotting backend will then compute coordinates and plotting arguments, generate the Python source code compatible with matplotlib, and call Python interpreter to eventually materialize the drawing.
+Users only need to memorize a small subset of concepts compared with what is in matplotlib.
+In addition, low-level concepts such as bars, texts and legends are highly abstracted to make common tasks easier and less effort-taking.
+Users may still want to dump the final script into a file, if further tweaks are needed.

 ### Primitives